Joining InCommon is the first step toward accessing several services:

 Participation Agreement [WORD] or [PDF] by postal mail, email or fax.
 Note that negotiating changes to the agreement will increase the time required for joining.

-Are you from Maryland, Ohio, or Pennsylvania?
+Do you represent a higher education institution from Maryland, Ohio, or Pennsylvania?
 Click your state name and use the participation agreement that has been negotiated with your state consortium and/or state government.

 1000 Oakbrook Drive, Suite 300,